Organization Inspiration: Small Hallway Storage Projects That Make a Big Difference

-Who says you can’t have built ins in the hallway?
-These simple unfinished ones (lead image above) from Hajattamolla fit perfectly in the space and seriously amp up the storage.
+Who says you can’t have built-ins in the hallway?
+These simple unfinished ones (lead image above) from Hajattamolla fit perfectly in the space and seriously amp up the storage without feeling overwhelming.
+Additionally, they make for great seating and shelving for your houseplants.

 A narrow picture ledge was hung in this blue hallway from Callwey.
 It adds a place to keep little things, without making the space feel claustrophobic.